orbitalchicken/Roadmap/Fixed.md

 - mintlocale has no window icon
 - hide compton menuitem
 - onboard isn't selected as a preferred apps
+- mintmenu spamming the logs

 Xfce Edition
 ------------

 - xfburn removed
 - mintdesktop shows a sidepanel with only one item in it
+- Touchpad tap would not work until I installed synaptics touchpad -> synaptics added to Xfce edition

 Manual steps for upgraders
 --------------------------